Temiloluwa16/boundtoread/README.md

 3. Make your changes and commit: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-branch-name`.
 5. Submit a pull request.

+Note: Since the project is under construction, contributions are welcome, but please be aware that some features may still be in development.